EXCLUSIVE PHOTOS: Elton John touches down in Mackay

 The Daily Mercury tracked his a private jet, a Dassault Falcon 900, through live flight tracking website 'FlightAware' which showed the aircraft heading up the coast towards Mackay with a scheduled arrival of just before 3pm.

+Elton John officially touched down at 2.47pm and stepped off the jet dressed head-to-toe in Gucci.
+He was quickly ushered into a Mercedes Benz waiting on the tarmac.

-The luxurious aircraft, which had a passenger load of 14 people, is owned by ShortStop Jet Charter, a Melbourne based aviation company offering an extensive fleet of business aircraft for corporate, government and private travel.
+The luxurious aircraft her arrived in, which had a passenger load of 14 people, is owned by ShortStop Jet Charter, a Melbourne based aviation company offering an extensive fleet of business aircraft for corporate, government and private travel.